 There are several types of cockroaches that challenge Pittsburgh and Western Pennsylvania businesses, most notably the German and the American Cockroach.
 We’ve extensively covered the German cockroach here, so we thought we’d dig a bit deeper into its American cousin, what makes it tick and how our Pestco experts can help prevent it from wreaking havoc within your Pittsburgh or Allegheny County-based commercial establishment.

-Read on to learn more about this invasive insect and the integrated management measure we employ to effectively prevent, control and exterminate it, or contact our experts today, (412) 252-5200, with any roach-related emergency.
+Read on to learn more about this invasive insect and the integrated pest management measures we employ to effectively prevent, control and eliminate infestations, or contact our experts today, (412) 252-5200, with any roach-related emergency.

 The American Cockroach, which is sometimes called a waterbug in addition to its other monikers, is the largest species found in the Pittsburgh area.
 It can grow to be two inches long and is usually reddish brown in color.
 Both males and females have wings, but they seldom fly.
 They reproduce very quickly, and if unchecked, can become difficult to eradicate — underscoring the absolute importance of employing ongoing pest management and exclusionary strategies to prevent, control and eliminate infestations.